sonalku/receptenboek/README.md

 ## Recipes Book

-1. Use the Post /recipes/ api to add recipes.
+1. Use the POST /recipes/ api to add recipes.
 {
     "ingredients":[
         {